realness-online/web/docs/philosophy.md

 - You can contact a Moderator you probably know in real life to get your questions answered

 There are no likes.
 There are no friend counts.
 There are no comments.

+Every positive decision made has been in support of natural, supportive human relationships online.

+The choice to use Vector graphics (SVG if your nasty) to downplay visible importance to stress creativity and make more room for a sense of genuine belonging.

 You text when your friends post something that moves you.